TheYoBots/Lishogi-Bot/README.md

 ### Mac/Linux:
 - **NOTE:** Only Python 3 is supported!
-- Download the repo into lishogi-bot directory.
+- Download the repo into Lishogi-Bot directory.
-- Navigate to the directory in cmd/Terminal: `cd lishogi-bot`.
+- Navigate to the directory in cmd/Terminal: `cd Lishogi-Bot`.
 - Install virtualenv: `pip install virtualenv`.
 - Setup virtualenv: